Previously on the blog, we gave you a trip inspiration list of 7 unique places to hang your hat on the Sunshine Coast.

 Private island yurts & eco cabanas, geodesic domes and glamping – what more could any traveller hope for?
 But the Sunshine Coast has so many unique accommodations, we simply had to do a ‘Part Two’, and this time, we added on one more.
 So here you go, 8 unique places to stay and discover the Sunshine Coast, BC.

 Update November 2020: The new name and ownership is Klahoose Wilderness Resort, formerly Homfray Lodge.
-Hang your hat in the heart of paradise at Homfray Lodge in Desolation Sound.
-Leave your worries in the Lund Harbour as you embark on the 1.5 hour boat trip to the Lodge – you will really begin to feel yourself settle in to the pace of the environment.
+Hang your hat in the heart of paradise at Klahoose Wilderness Resort in Desolation Sound.
+Leave your worries in the Lund Harbour as you embark on the boat trip to the Resort – you will really begin to feel yourself settle into the pace of the environment.
 Not only will the scenery stun you every time you turn your head, the surrounding wilderness and relaxed atmosphere will leave you with no choice but to unwind and let your stress slip away.
 It is truly the perfect wilderness getaway.
-And if you’re feeling extra adventurous, check out one of their 2-4 night grizzly bear viewing tours!
+And if you’re feeling extra adventurous, check out their grizzly bear viewing tours!

 Where: Desolation Sound